Pentagrams and Pomegranates

 "Yes sir," Amoretta answered, a little put out.

-"That's a good girl," he said easily, reaching for his hat.
+"Good girl," he said easily, reaching for his hat.
 He said it as if it were the most natural thing in the world, although assuredly, he hadn't said such a thing for years and years.
 Practically, he knew that he had no time to dwell on this change in his character if he was to have time for breakfast before class.

 "I'll have the kitchen send something up for you to eat.
 I suppose it will be broth and toast again, until you get stronger," Grabiner said, then he paused at the door.
 "I would have liked to take you to breakfast this morning," he said shortly.
 "Last time," he paused somewhat awkwardly.
 "Last time things did not turn out as I had planned."